Tips for Clay Shooting

 Shooting gloves with the trigger finger are an essential if you plan to shoot all year round.
 In winter, they’ll keep your hands warm and in summer your gloves will hold the gun tighter if your hands start to sweat.

 Clay Shooting Equipment

 Safety glasses are compulsory for clay shooting, and help to prevent injuries caused by stray pieces of clay.

-These are also compulsory.
-It’s so important to protect your ears, any damage to your ears can affect your balance – making it pretty difficult to become a good shot!
+protect your ears, any damage to your ears can affect your balance – making it pretty difficult to become a good shot!
 I use moulded ear plugs, which you just touch in and they will stay in all day.
 These are expensive and easy to lose, so it’s a good idea to choose a bright colour.
 For a beginner, electronic ear defenders will mean that your hearing is protected while still being able to hear instructions.

 Finding the right cartridge is tricky, but once you find a good match for your sport and for the choke system on the gun, stick with it!
 Otherwise you’ll be trialing cartridges forever as there are thousands on the market.
 For skeet shooting I’d recommend a number 9.